How-to Guide - Configuring Promotions

 This completes the Transaction Promotion Types configuration.

-All Transaction Promotions use the same form to define the qualification Threshold.
-Select the Threshold Type from the dropdown and enter the desired Threshold Value:
+All Transaction Promotions use the same form to define qualification thresholds.
+Select the Threshold sub-tab on the Transaction tab.

 | Threshold Type | Description |